How to Install Fail2ban with Firewalld on Fedora 39/38/37 Linux

 sudo fail2ban-client set apache-badbots unbanip 192.168.1.1

-To display the list of banned IP addresses for a specific jail, use the following command:
+To view a list of currently banned IP addresses in a specific jail, the command is:

 sudo fail2ban-client status <jail-name>

-Replace <jail-name> with the name of the jail you want to check.
-For example:
+Replace <jail-name> with the name of the jail you wish to inspect.

 sudo fail2ban-client status apache-badbots

-This command displays the status of the apache-badbots jail, including the list of currently banned IP addresses.
+Executing this command will show the status of the apache-badbots jail, including a list of all IP addresses currently banned by that jail.

-For additional help or information on using the fail2ban-client command, use the -h flag:
+For further assistance or details about the fail2ban-client command, utilize the -h flag:

 sudo fail2ban-client -h

-This command displays a help menu with a list of available options and commands.
+This command will display a help menu, offering a comprehensive list of available options and commands for the fail2ban-client.

 sudo nano /etc/fail2ban/jail.local

-Find the [sshd] section and set enabled to true:
+In the file, locate the [sshd] section and change the enabled setting to true:

 [sshd]